aehrc/vector-integration-simulation-pipeline/README.md

 /opt/simvi/run_singularity.sh --configfile /opt/simvi/test/config/simulation.yml --jobs 1
 ```

-You can also give additional arugments which will be passed to snakemake.
+You can also give additional arugments which will be passed to `snakemake`.

 Note that since singularity containers are read-only, we need to also bind-mount a folder for snakemake to write to (in this case, `/opt/simvi/.snakemake` inside the container to `${PWD}/test_results/.snakemake` outside the container).